fed135/douze/README.md

 ## Specification Compliance

-This section documents parts of the HTTP/1.1 specification which Undici does not support or does not fully implement.
+This section documents parts of the HTTP/1.1 specification which Douze does not support or does not fully implement.

 ### Informational Responses

-Undici does not support 1xx informational responses and will either ignore or error them.
+Douze does not support 1xx informational responses and will either ignore or error them.

 #### Expect

-Undici does not support the `Expect` request header field.
+Douze does not support the `Expect` request header field.
 The request body is  always immediately sent and the `100 Continue` response will be ignored.